Problem solving icon

 Incident Investigations: A Problem-Solving Process

-by Jerome E. Spear, CIH, CSP, FAIHA
+By Jerome E. Spear, CIH, CSP, FAIHA

 Heinrich’s study in 1931 concluded that for every serious injury, about 29 minor